MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 By default, all elements with the `.form-control` class will be as wide as possible, and will be presented in a stack, i.e. one element in top of another.

-If you'd rather prefer to have you form displayed inline, juste add the `.form-inline` class to your top `<form>` element.
+If you'd rather have your form displayed inline, just add the `.form-inline` class to your top `<form>` element.

 ```html
 <form `class="form-inline" `>